 Meryl Levin is a founder of Mill Falls and served as the School’s Founding Board Chair beginning in March of 2011 when the school received its approval from the NH Board of Education.
 In December 2015, after two earlier stints as an interim school leader, Meryl was selected by the school’s Trustees to serve as the Executive Director.
 Meryl has spoken widely on behalf of Mill Falls to legislators in Concord, on education and community panels, and as a 2013 TEDx speaker, among other venues.
-She is an alumnus of the Leadership New Hampshire Class of 2013 and is currently serving as Co-Chair of the Don’t Wait.
-Educate campaign, an initiative of Save the Children’s Action Network to bring public pre-k to Manchester.
-For over 20 years, Meryl has worked as a social documentary photographer with a focus on health, social welfare and political engagement.
+She is an alumnus of the Leadership New Hampshire Class of 2013 and served as Co-Chair of the Don’t Wait.
+Educate campaign, a 2016 initiative of Save the Children’s Action Network to bring public pre-k to Manchester.
+For the previous 20+ years, Meryl worked as a social documentary photographer with a focus on health, social welfare, and political engagement.
 She is the author of two monographs, editor of several publications, and curator of several group exhibitions.
 She has guest lectured at colleges and universities around the country, and has received several grants and fellowships in support of her work.
 She attended Trinity College in Hartford, CT, and completed her undergraduate degree, at New York University’s Tisch School of the Arts.
-She taught at The School of Visual Arts in NYC for seven years, until moving to NH where she is an adjunct professor at Southern New Hampshire University teaching visual storytelling for seven years, and was deeply involved in the Service Learning Initiative there.
+She taught at The School of Visual Arts in NYC for seven years, until moving to NH where she was an adjunct professor at Southern New Hampshire University teaching visual storytelling for seven years, and was deeply involved in the Service Learning Initiative there.
 She lives in Manchester, NH with her husband, Will Kanteres and their son.

 Educational Program Director: Laura Wrubleski

-Laura Wrubleski has served as Mill Falls’ educational leader since its founding in 2012 and brings a wealth of experience and expertise to Mill Falls as she enters her twelfth year in education.
-She is state certified in NH and MA in both Elementary Education and Special Education, Laura obtained her Masters of Education in Literacy Studies from the University of Wisconsin Madison, and her undergraduate bachelor’s degree in Elementary and Special Education from Keene State College.
+Laura Wrubleski has served as Mill Falls’ educational leader since its founding in 2012 and brings a wealth of experience and expertise as she enters her seventeenth year in education.
+She is state certified in NH and MA in both Elementary Education and Special Education.
+Laura obtained her Masters of Education in Literacy Studies from the University of Wisconsin Madison, and her undergraduate bachelor’s degree in Elementary and Special Education from Keene State College.
 Laura taught in a variety of special education settings before completing her Montessori certification in Lower Elementary I at the Seacoast Center for Education.
 She taught for four years at Hill View Montessori Charter Public School aligning core curriculum standards to the Montessori environment.
 She also facilitated many mentor activities throughout the school.
 Laura was the first employee hired at Mill Falls and has helped envision, shape and lead our educational program from the start.
 Laura and her husband live with their two children in Manchester, NH.

 Allison DeCesere, Bookkeeper